 - Give yourself time to adjust.
 Everyone has their own response to the changes coronavirus has caused.
 It's important to take things at your own pace.
-Try not to put pressure on yourself to fill up your diary, or to do lots of things now restrictions have lifted. - Control the things you can.
+Try not to put pressure on yourself to fill up your social diary, or to do lots of things now restrictions have lifted. - Control the things you can.
 Try to focus on the things you can change, rather than the things that are outside your control.
-For example, you could try to have at least one conversation a day with a colleague that's not about coronavirus. - Share you worries with someone at work.
-If you're worried about going back into your usual workplace, or you're worried about some of the rules at work changing again, try speaking to your manager or someone else you trust at work.
-Together, you might be able to think of some ways to make working a bit easier. - Remind yourself that it's OK to feel anxious about the future.
+For example, you could try to have at least one conversation a day with a colleague that's not about coronavirus. - Share your worries with someone at work.
+If you're worried about going back into the office, or you're worried about some of the rules at work changing again, try speaking to your manager.
+Together, you might be able to think of some ways

+- to make working a bit easier.
+If you can't speak to your line manager, think about whether there's another manager, colleague or staff network you could go to. - Remind yourself that it's OK to feel anxious about the future.
 We don't know what the future holds, so it's OK if you feel uncertain about it.
 It's a natural response.
 You might find it helpful to read our tips for taking care of yourself when you're anxious.